mralanbourne/kitsutracker-stremio-v2/README.md

 > Kitsu currently lacks standard OAuth2 for third-party apps, meaning you need to log in directly via this interface.
 I take your data security very seriously:
 >
 > * **Zero Password Storage:** Your password is strictly used **once** to generate a secure Kitsu access token.
 It is never stored in the database or logged anywhere.
 > * **Encrypted Client Sessions:** Your active session is cryptographically signed and stored locally in your browser's cookies.
-The server does not keep your session in its memory.
-> * **Minimal Data:** I only store your Kitsu ID, the generated tokens, and your watch progress to make the sync work.
+> * **Minimal Data:** Only your Kitsu ID, generated tokens, and watch progress are stored to facilitate synchronization.
 > * **100% Open Source:** Don't trust, verify!
 The entire architecture is public.

 ### ✨ Features
 * **⚡ Auto-Tracking:** Your episode progress updates automatically on Kitsu in the background the moment you press play.
-* **🔍 Native Kitsu Search:** Search for anime directly through the addon.
-This ensures Stremio uses proper `kitsu:` IDs, allowing brand new shows to be auto-added to your "Watching" list automatically!
+* **🔍 Native Kitsu Search:** Search for anime directly through the addon to ensure Stremio uses proper kitsu: IDs.
 * **📂 Personal Catalogs:** Browse your Kitsu lists (Watching, Planned, Completed, etc.) directly as native Stremio rows.
-* **🚀 High Performance:** Powered by a fully asynchronous Quart engine with an **Upstash Redis** backend and smart Edge-Caching for lightning-fast, connectionless catalog loading.
+* **🚀 High Performance:** Powered by a fully asynchronous Quart engine with an Upstash Redis backend for lightning-fast catalog loading.

 ### 🦊 Quick Start
-1. **Login:** Open the **[Community Instance](https://kitsutracker.koyeb.app)** and sign in with your Kitsu account.
+1. **Login:** Open the Community Instance and sign in with your Kitsu account.
-2. **Setup:** Choose which catalogs you want to see in Stremio and click **Save**.
+2. **Setup:** Choose which catalogs you want to see in Stremio and click Save.
-3. **Install:** Use the **Install** buttons provided on the dashboard to add the addon to your Stremio client.
+3. **Install:** Use the Install button on the dashboard to add the addon to Stremio.

 > [!IMPORTANT]
-> **Tracking New Anime:** To ensure a completely new anime is added to your Kitsu list automatically, always search for it in Stremio and select the result under the **"Kitsu: Search"** category (not the default Cinemeta result).
+> **Tracking New Anime:** To ensure a new anime is added to your Kitsu list automatically, search for it in Stremio and select the result under the "Kitsu: Search" category.
 >
 > **Syncing Note:** Stremio caches catalogs aggressively.
-It can take **up to 5 minutes** for list changes (like moving a show to "Completed") to visually update on your home screen due to Edge Caching.
-However, your actual watch progress on the Kitsu servers is saved instantly! 😘
+It can take up to 5 minutes for list changes to visually update on your home screen.

 ---